Gyotaku

 (魚拓, Gyotaku) is the traditional Japanese method of printing fish, a practice which dates back to the mid-1800s.
-This form of nature printing was used by fishermen to record their catches, but has also become an art form of its own.
+This form of nature printing, where ink is applied to a fish which is then pressed onto paper, was used by fishermen to record their catches, but has also become an art form of its own.

-The gyotaku method of printmaking uses fish, sea creatures, or similar subjects as its 'printing plates'.

-Prints were made using sumi ink and washi paper.
+The gyotaku method of printmaking uses fish, sea creatures, or similar subjects as its "printing plates".
+Prints are made using sumi ink and washi paper.
 It is rumored that samurai would settle fishing competitions using gyotaku prints.
-This original form of gyotaku, as a recording method for fishermen, is still utilized today, and can be seen hanging in tackle shops in Japan and Okinawa.
+This original form of gyotaku, as a recording method for fishermen, is still utilized today, and can be seen hanging in tackle shops in Japan.

 Methods

-Eventually it evolved into an art form with three different approaches:
+Gyotaku eventually evolved into an art form with three different approaches: